Tiffany678/BakeryShop_PassionProject/README.md

 spring.h2.console.path=/h2-console
 ```

-## API endpoint testing by Postman
+## Showing Some API endpoint testing result by Postman

 Test the get all request: